yelouafi/avenir/README.md

 Basically avenir Task build on [proposal-cancelable-promises/issues/2](https://github.com/tc39/proposal-cancelable-promises/issues/2).
 But unlike the proposal which evolves in a highly constrained environment (backward compatibility, consensus ...).
 The library doesnt aim to be a compatible Promise implementation.
-Instead we start from scratch taking different design decisions and tradeoffs (mainly sacrificing immutability for simplicity and ergonomics).
+Instead we start from scratch taking different design decisions and tradeoffs (mainly simplicity and ergonomics).

 In the following I use the term Promise to makes explanations simpler.
 But the library has its own Promise implementation called Future.